adidas/docs/python/aws_deployment/python34_amazon_linux_missing_wheels.rst

 Created: 2017-03-20

-Since writting my first two posts I found out that I was doing it wrong.
+Since writing my first two posts I found out that I was doing it wrong.
 In the past I would use virtualenv to create virtual environments.
 I would also use the activate script which I later found out "drops turds" into your shell environment.
 All of this was a result of my upbringing in Python, and I suspect that many people still have this issue to some degree.
 They use what they know works and stick with it.